openharmony/third_party_python/Doc/library/functions.rst

 .. function:: open(file, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True, opener=None)

    Open *file* and return a corresponding :term:`file object`.
 If the file cannot be opened, an :exc:`OSError` is raised.
+See :ref:`tut-files` for more examples of how to use this function.

    *file* is a :term:`path-like object` giving the pathname (absolute or relative to the current working directory) of the file to be opened or an